codahale/lockstitch/design.md

   transcript
 ```

-`Mix` encodes the length of the label in bits and the length of the input in bits using
+`Mix` encodes the length of the label in bits and the length of the input in bits using [NIST SP
-`left_encode` and `right_encode` from [NIST SP 800-185][], respectively.
-This ensures an unambiguous
+800-185][]'s `left_encode` and `right_encode`, respectively.
+This ensures an unambiguous encoding
-encoding for any combination of label and input, regardless of length. `right_encode` is used for
+for any combination of label and input, regardless of length. `right_encode` is used for the length
-the length of the input to support incremental processing of data streams whose sizes are not known
+of the input to support incremental processing of data streams whose sizes are not known in advance.
-in advance.

 [NIST SP 800-185]: https://www.nist.gov/publications/sha-3-derived-functions-cshake-kmac-tuplehash-and-parallelhash

-**N.B.**: Processing more than 2^64 bytes of input without [ratcheting](#ratchet) will result in
+**N.B.**: Processing more than 2^64 bytes of input without [deriving output](#derive) will result in
 undefined behavior.

 ### `Init`